Vichada/i3_typing_master/README.md

 Displays a list of all past typing tests taken by the user.
 Each entry includes:

-- Date of the test
+- Time Taken
 - Words per minute (WPM)
 - Accuracy
 - Errors made

 ### About Us Page

-Provides background information about the Typing Master project, including its purpose, goals, and development team.
+Provides background information about the Typing Master project, including its purpose, and goals.

 ---